hantsy/quarkus-auth0-sample/docs/api.md

 }
 ```

-As you see, use a custom private/public keys in our tests to pass by the public key via jwk set url of the remote authorization server.
+As you see, we used a custom private/public key pair in our tests to pass by fetching the public key via jwk set url from the remote authorization server.

 Let's put all together and run the application.